 Some states require HOA property management companies to be licensed; however, not all states require this.
-Do some research to see if your state is one of them and, if it is, make sure the company you’re considering is licensed and can provide you proof upon request.
+Do some research to see if your state is one of them, and if it is, make sure the company you’re considering is licensed and can provide proof upon request.

-In addition, you may want to consider a company that has been certified by the Community Associations Institute (CAI), a membership organization that provides its members with the resources and knowledge to be professional and effective property managers.
+In addition, you may want to consider a company certified by the Community Associations Institute (CAI).
+This organization provides its members with the resources and knowledge required to be professional and effective property managers.

 Any property management company your HOA is considering should also be able to provide proof of insurance.
 State laws will determine the minimum amount of insurance required, but liability and workers’ compensation insurance are also good things for them to have.